afitterling/gitops-api/README.md

 # README

-specs and core dor automated APIs and modelling.
+Specs and code for automated APIs

 # license